OliverUv/visumon.js/README.rst

 ==========

-*Author: Oliver Uvman (OliverUv @ github)* *Repository: https://github.com/OliverUv/visumon.js* *License: MIT License*
+*Author: Oliver Uvman (OliverUv @ github)*

+*Repository: https://github.com/OliverUv/visumon.js*

+*License: MIT License*

 *Based on `Conway's Game of Life by Pedro Verruma`__.*
 .. __ http://pmav.eu/stuff/javascript-game-of-life-v3.1.1/

-Visimon is a game-of-life like visualization program written in javascript, made to connect to a single html5 canvas tag.
+Visimon will be an interactive game-of-life like visualization written in javascript, made to connect to a single html5 canvas tag.

 Visimon will support having any number of states per cell, each with different rules deciding when and if it will become a new type of cell.
 For purposes of